 Not only are the factories often damp, dusty and moldy, but the workers are forced to stand while working for up to 16 hours a day.

-They get no sick pay, maternity pay or any other benefits which employers are required to give their staff.
+They get no sick pay, maternity pay, or any other benefits that employers are required to give their staff.